zpl-c/librg/README.md

 2. **Can I use any networking library with it?**

     * Yes.
 All you need is an ability to read data to and from the buffer, and most libraries do support that.
+Theoretically it can be anything as low level as pure `UDP`, and up to `Websocket`/`WebRTC`.

 3. **The repository contains a bunch of `*.h` and `*.c` files, and yet you suggest it is a single-header library, how is that possible?**